HaplessIdiot/ageverificationbypass/README.md

 🗣 Why We Fight
 The "Measured Silence" of corporate developers is the blueprint for our digital cages.
 We believe that an Operating System belongs to the user, not the state.
 Whether you are a cybersecurity professional, a gamer, or a sysadmin running headless nodes in Cahokia Heights, you deserve a system that doesn't demand your papers to run a sudo command.

-"The true hand is shown.
+The true hand is shown.
 The nonprofit mask is slipping.
-I bypassed RedHat D-Bus and survived the permafrost."
+I bypassed RedHat D-Bus and survived the permafrost on telegram staff unfroze me and wished me good luck.

 📜 Disclaimer
 This tool is for educational and system-hardening purposes.
 By using this script, you are asserting your right to digital privacy and the sovereignty of your own hardware.